Sanism

-Sanism, saneism, mentalism, or psychophobia refers to the discrimination and oppression of people based on actual or perceived mental disorder or cognitive impairment.
-This discrimination and oppression are based on numerous factors such as stereotypes about neurodiversity.
-Sanism impacts individuals with autism, learning disorders, attention deficit hyperactivity disorder (ADHD), fetal alcohol spectrum disorder (FASD), bipolar disorder, schizophrenia, personality disorders, tics, intellectual disability, and other cognitive impairments.
+Sanism, saneism, mentalism, or psychophobia refer to the discrimination against and oppression of people based on actual or perceived mental disorder or cognitive impairment.
+This discrimination and oppression are based on factors such as stereotypes about neurodiversity.
+Sanism impacts individuals who have learning disorders, attention deficit hyperactivity disorder, fetal alcohol spectrum disorder, bipolar disorder, schizophrenia, personality disorders, tics, or intellectual disability, are autistic, or experience other forms of cognitive impairment or neurodivergence.

 Sanism may cause harm through a combination of social inequalities, insults, indignities, and overt discrimination.
-Some examples of these include refusal of service and the denial of human rights.
+Examples include refusal of service and the denial of human rights.

 Sanism does not only describe how individuals are treated by the general public.
 The concept also encapsulates how individuals are treated by mental health professionals, the legal system and other institutions.

 The term "sanism" was coined by Morton Birnbaum, a physician, lawyer, and mental health advocate.
 Judi Chamberlin coined the term "mentalism" in a chapter of the book Women Look at Psychiatry.

 Definition

 The terms "mentalism", from "mental", and "sanism", from "sane", have become established in some contexts, although concepts, such as social stigma, and, in some cases, ableism may be used in similar but not identical ways.
 While "mentalism" and "sanism" are used interchangeably, "sanism" is becoming predominant in certain circles, such as academics.
-Those who identify as mad, mad advocates, and in a socio-political context where sanism is gaining ground as a movement.
-The movement of sanism is an act of resistance among those who identify as mad, consumer survivors, and mental health advocates.
+Those who are mentally ill or identify as mad, along with their advocates, are directly targeted and discriminated against by sanism.
+The movement of sanism is an act of resistance by way of prejudice and oppression against those who are mentally ill or identify as mad, consumer survivors, and mental health advocates.
 In academia evidence of this movement can be found in the number of recent publications about sanism and social work practice.